loki52501/site_testing/content/blog/degree.md

 ![quantumsite](../images/qubit_site.png)

 I was working in google's qubit web and I really liked what I was doing , the more I learn, the more I was thinking how it could be used in modern workspace.
-Despite that There are keytakeaways, Quantum computing is complex, and heat alone could destroy hours/days/years of work. where the qubits have to start from first.
+I'm still think about it.
+Now I'm here to discuss the keytakeaways, Quantum computing is complex, and heat alone could destroy hours/days/years of work. where the qubits have to start from first.

 I was afraid the whole time when i was playing the game, that my qubits were gonna be destroyed.